pixelgrade/guides/components/index.md

 ```
 This is a top level template (like `page.php`) that **sets** the first location.
 You can use strings (space or comma separated for multiple values) or arrays - we will standardize them to arrays either way.

-Subsequent template parts (like `content.php`) should get the already set location, provide a fallback default if that is the case, add to it:
+Subsequent template parts (like `content.php`) should get the already set location, provide a fallback default if that is the case or add to it (put their own stamp):

 ```php
 // We first need to know the bigger picture - the location this template part was loaded from